BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 *Wifi: is the Spark connected to Wifi?*

-- Did you run `brewblox-ctl wifi`?
-- Does the Spark LCD show an IP address?
+If the Spark LCD does not show an IP address, connect to it using USB, and configure Wifi:

-If the answer to either is no: run `brewblox-ctl wifi`.
+- Open the Brewblox UI
+- Go to the Spark service page
+- Go to the actions menu in the top right corner
+- Choose "Configure Wifi"

 *Wifi: is the Spark accessible from your computer and the Raspberry Pi?*